Birational geometry of quiver varieties and other GIT quotients: Reconstructing relative Mori Dream Spaces by GIT

-That is, the linearisation maps $L_{C_-}$ and $L_{C_+}$ agree up to the identification of the rational Picard groups $\Pic(X/Y)_\QQ\cong \Pic(\Xtheta{_-}/Y)_\QQ\cong \Pic(\Xtheta{_+}/Y)_\QQ$ via the isomorphism $\psi^*$.
-Now, $L_{C_-}$ is an isomorphism, hence so is $L_{C_+}$ by \eqref{eqn:LC-=LC+}.
-This shows that Condition~\ref{cond:GIT}\one\ holds for $C_+$, so it holds for each chamber in $R_C$ by induction.
-This completes the proof of the first statement, while the second statement follows by applying the proof of Lemma~\ref{lem:Assumptiongivesnefissemiample} verbatim to each chamber $C'$ in $R_C$.
-Finally, if we revisit the inductive argument above, observe that if $\Xtheta{_-}$ is $\QQ$-factorial for $\theta_-\in C_-$, then Proposition~\ref{prop:floppingwall} implies that $\Xtheta{_+}$ is $\QQ$-factorial for $\theta_+\in C_+$, so the third statement holds. \end{proof}
+Since $X_{\theta_-}$ is $\QQ$-factorial and $L_{C_-}$ is surjective, then $X_{\theta_+}$ is $\QQ$-factorial by Proposition~\ref{prop:floppingwall}.
+Pushforward along $\psi$ identifies the class groups of $X_{\theta_\pm}$, and hence $\QQ$-factoriality implies that $\psi^*$ identifies the rational Picard groups $\Pic(X/Y)_\QQ\cong \Pic(\Xtheta{_-}/Y)_\QQ\cong \Pic(\Xtheta{_+}/Y)_\QQ$.
+Since $L_{C_-}$ is an isomorphism, then so is $L_{C_+}$ by \eqref{eqn:LC-=LC+}.
+This shows that Condition~\ref{cond:GIT}(1) holds for $C_+$, so it holds for each chamber in $R_C$ by induction.
+This completes the proof of the first statement, while the second statement follows by applying the proof of Lemma~\ref{lem:Assumptiongivesnefissemiample} verbatim to each chamber $C'$ in $R_C$. \end{proof}

-\begin{remark} The proof of Lemma~\ref{lem:Ass1all C'} shows that for each chamber $C'\subset R_C$ and any $\theta'\in C'$, the linearisation map $L_{C'}$ is equal to $L_C$, up to the identification $\Pic(X/Y)\cong \Pic(\Xtheta{^\prime}/Y)$. \end{remark}
+\begin{remark} The proof of Lemma~\ref{lem:Ass1all C'} shows that for each chamber $C'\subset R_C$ and any $\theta'\in C'$, the linearisation map $L_{C'}$ is equal to $L_C$, up to the identification $\Pic(X/Y)_{\QQ}\cong \Pic(\Xtheta{^\prime}/Y)_{\QQ}$. \end{remark}

 By taking the composition of the linearisation map $L_{C}$ with the isomorphism from Lemma~\ref{lem:Assumptiongivesnefissemiample}\four, we may identify the target of $L_{C}$ with $N^1(X/Y)$ whenever Condition~\ref{cond:GIT} holds.